amaraa44/Margomunkaruha/README.md

 # Margomunkaruha

-New design for http://margomunkaruha.hu by html, css, and jquery.
+New design for http://margomunkaruha.hu by html, css, and javascript(jquery).